MetOffice/Vernier/documentation/Sphinx/index.rst

-Profiler Documentation
+Vernier Documentation
 ======================

-Profiler is a calliper-based profiling tool for scientific code on HPC platforms, primarily designed for use with the Unified Model and LFRic.
+Vernier is a calliper-based profiling tool for scientific code on HPC platforms, primarily designed for use within the various Met Office models and frameworks.

 .. toctree::
    :maxdepth: 2